After Baltimore's first snowy weekend of the year, more could be on its way

 Higher accumulation totals than the initial weekend forecast of 2 inches to 4 inches were due in part to a slowing of the storm in recent days, Rosa said.

-Before the storm, there had been only 1.4 inches of snow this season at Baltimore-Washington International Thurgood Marshall Airport, the Baltimore region’s point of record.
+Before the storm, there had been only 1.4 inches of snow this season at BWI, the Baltimore region’s point of record.
 All of that came in November.
 There was not even a trace of December snow here for the first time since 2001, according to weather service statistics.

 The weather service meteorologists tracking the storms across the country are working without pay during the government shutdown, but expect to be paid retroactively once the budget impasse is resolved.